Spectral/Spatial Tensor Atomic Cluster Expansion with Universal Embeddings in Cartesian Space: Methods

 \subsection{Software}

-All experiments were run with the TACE software available at \url{https://github.com/xvzemin/tace}.
-In addition, the Pytorch version was 2.6.0+cu124, PyTorch Lightning under version 2.5.2, and Python under version 3.12.11.
-For other models, we use orb-models 0.5.2, mace-torch 0.3.12, sevenn 0.11.1.dev2 and allegro-pol 0.0.3.
+All experiments were conducted using the TACE software available at \url{https://github.com/xvzemin/tace} and Python version 3.12.11.
+The TACE-MatPES model was trained using PyTorch 2.8.0+cu128 and PyTorch Lightning 2.5.5, while all other results were obtained based on PyTorch 2.6.0+cu124 and PyTorch Lightning 2.5.2.
+For other models, we use orb-models 0.5.2, mace-torch 0.3.12(uMLIP), mace-torch 0.3.14(urea and speed test), cuequivariance 0.3.0, sevenn 0.11.1.dev2, allegro-pol 0.0.3 and nequip 0.15.0.
+In addition, most of the plotting relies on Matplotlib~\citep{matplotlib}.